tbmreza/hh200/DRAFT.md

-"what calls to make and how" building-blocks: lexer/parser with source-location error parallel/concurrency as provided by haskell, core erlang compile to core erlang and programming in it abstract interpreter or symbolic executor
+"what calls to make and how" building-blocks: lexer/parser with source-location error parallel/concurrency as provided by haskell, erlang abstract interpreter or symbolic executor